TrieuTuanVi/SVM_ALGORITHM/README.md

 # Project Pyhton - Machine Learning: 🧬SVM - based Cancer Cell Classification🧬

 ---
+## 🔥 Casestudy

+You are given a dataset consisting of records containing information about human body cells.
+You will use SVM (Support Vector Machines) to build and train a model to classify cells to determine whether samples are benign or malignant.

+---

 ## 📌 Project Objective
 This project utilizes Support Vector Machines (SVM) to build a model that classifies human body cells into: